MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/eap/eap-network-access.md

 Additionally, the MS-CHAP-V2 network authentication method is available for VPN by default.

-## Protected EAP Properties configuration items
+## Protected EAP Properties configuration settings

-This section lists the items that can be configured for Protected EAP.
+This section lists the settings that can be configured for Protected EAP.

    > [!IMPORTANT]
    > Deploying the same type of authentication method for PEAP and EAP creates a security vulnerability.
 When you deploy both PEAP and EAP (which is not protected), do not use the same authentication type.
 For example, if you deploy PEAP-TLS, do not also deploy EAP-TLS.